The Best Sandals for Supination: Your Complete Shopping Guide

 To break it down for you, the iliotibial band is the thick band of fascia, or connective tissue, that runs along the outer edge of the leg and knee.
 It’s called “runner’s knee” for good reason!

 So, how can we fight the good fight against supination abnormalities and, in the process, prevent far more serious conditions and injuries?
 You’re about to find out.
+And based on my own experience, rest assured, we've found the solution for you!

 How to Prevent Oversupination